Bardsey Island apple trees produce early-mid season eating apples that are also pretty good for cooking.

 One old apple tree, probably planted over 100 years ago, growing flat against the wall of a house called Plas Bach on windswept Bardsey Island, just off the coast of northern Wales, was "discovered" in 1998 by Mr Ian Sturrock.
 With help from the Brogdale Trust, it has been named a unique variety and cuttings were taken to propagate the tree.

-The parent tree has been able to survive the salt winds on the island thanks to the shape of the house, which shelters it from the 2 main directions of the wind.
+The parent has been able to survive the salt winds on the island thanks to the shape of the house, which shelters it from the 2 main directions of the wind.
 Whenever one of its branches grows out beyond the shelter of the walls, it is quickly killed by the salt - a sort of natural pruning.
-As a result, the parent tree looks more like a climbing plant growing up the side of the house than a normal tree.
+As a result, it looks more like a climbing plant growing up the side of the house than a normal tree.

 How Apple Trees are Measured & Delivered: